-HI distinguishes between what are referred to as strategic partnerships, negotiated at institutional level, and operational partnerships which are directly initiated by the programmes and missions.
-Operational partnerships are a vital part of all our projects and are key to implementing our social mission.
-They are usually formed based on the short or long-term strategies defined by the teams in the field.
-However, they may also constitute the operational side of strategic alliances overseen by headquarters.
+HI distinguishes between what are referred to as strategic partnerships, negotiated at institutional level, and "operating" partnerships which are directly initiated by the programmes and missions.
+Operating partnerships are a vital part of all our projects and are key to implementing our social mission.
+They are formed based on short or long-term strategies defined by the teams in the field.
+However, they may also constitute the operational aspect of strategic alliances developed by headquarters.

 © P. Meinhardt / HI

-HI considers operational partnerships to be a form of collaboration between two or more structures, a collaboration based on cooperation as opposed to substitution, subordination or competition.
+HI considers operating partnerships to be a form of collaboration between two or more structures, based on cooperation as opposed to substitution, subordination or competition.
 The relationship is built and negotiated by the actors involved and at the very least includes:

 • A mutual commitment to implementing all or part of a project;